 Amy Nobles Dolan

 First and foremost, thanks to my friends and teachers who have shared the gift of their yoga with me.
-Thank you Amy Gordon, Sharon Hickey, and David Keil.
+Thank you Amy Gordon, Sharon Hickey, David Keil, and Martha McAlpine.
 I hope to live into the gift you’ve given me and that it passes on and on.

 I am very grateful to Guy, Hannah, and Ehron at Wildheart Media for creating this beautiful website.
 Many, many thanks to them for making the site I dreamed of a reality.